Domain change: how to set up your new web address

 Changing your domain name also has an impact on the following areas:

-• If you want a new domain name and you use a specially designed program such as a web analysis tool or a CMS extension, you should bear in mind that these also should be set up in relation to the new internet address.
-The same goes for users whose website uses an adserver.
+• If you want a new domain name and you use a specially designed program such as a web analysis tool or a CMS extension, you should bear in mind that these should also be set up using the new internet address.
+The same goes for users whose website uses an ad server.

 • Internal links should be fully integrated into the domain structure (and not just forwarded via redirect.)

-• Give the operator a list of all the websites that host backlinks to your web presence and inform them of the new URL of the linked posts.
+• Write to all the websites that host backlinks to your website and inform them of the new URL for the linked posts.

-• Remember to change your e-mail addresses so that they correspond with your new domain.
-Update all information and any mention of your e-mail contact and internet address (i.e. in your e-mail signature, on social media platforms, and on business cards).
+• Remember to change your email addresses.
+Update all information and any mention of your email contact and internet address (for example, in your email signature, on social media platforms and on business cards).

-If you decide to go ahead with changing your domain name, you first need to concentrate on adjusting your website’s server – otherwise your web presence won’t be accessible via the new address at all.
-In many cases, your search machine ranking will also be transferred to your new address during a domain name change; if your old domain’s search engine optimization techniques were profitable and rated positively by Google, your good placement can be transferred to the new domain in the long term.
+If you decide to change your domain name, you first need to concentrate on adjusting your website’s server, otherwise your website won’t be accessible via the new address.
+In many cases, your search engine ranking will also be transferred to your new address during a domain name change.
+If your old domain’s search engine optimization techniques were beneficial and rated positively by Google, your good ranking can be transferred to the new domain in the long term.

 Free business name generator